 Yarn over with new colour and pull through.

 Continue working chart around until your desired height is reached.
 To give a good finish, work 1 round of the solid colour you ended with.
 Break yarn and sew in all ends.
 Block the cover on the jar to finish.
-Now fill with whatever you fancy!
+Now fill your craft storage boxes with whatever you fancy!

-We hope you enjoyed making this colourful project.
+We hope you enjoyed making these colourful craft storage boxes.
 Share a picture of your craft storage pots with us on Instagram using #molliemakers and subscribe to Mollie Makes to get creative inspiration delivered to your door every month!